 All staff should have an awareness of safeguarding issues - some of which are listed below.
 Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
-All staff should be aware safeguarding issues can manifest themselves via peer-on-peer abuse.
+All staff should be aware safeguarding issues can manifest themselves via child-on-child abuse.